 Each SCCS file is composed of one or more sets of changes applied to the null (empty) version of the file, with each set of changes usually depending on all previous sets.
 Each set of changes is called a "delta" and is assigned a name, called the SCCS IDentification string (SID), composed of at most four components, only the first two of which will concern us for now; these are the "release" and "level" numbers, separated by a period.
-Hence, the first delta is called "1.1", the second "1.2", the third "1.3", etc. The release number can also be changed (usually, this indicates a major change to the file) as discussed below.
+Hence, the first delta is called "1.1", the second "1.2", the third "1.3", etc. The release number can also be changed called "2.1", the second "3.1", the third "3.19", etc. The change in the release number usually allowing, for example, deltas "2.1", "3.19", etc. The change in the release number usually indicates a major change to the file.